 - 1. State whether each of the following illustrates strategic or tactical planning: - a.
 Global automakers begin setting up manufacturing plants in India-strategic planning - b.
 The merging of Live Nation and Ticketmaster-strategic planning - c.
 The New England Patriots trade a backup quarterback to the Kansas City Chiefs-tactical planning - d.
-A regional airline looks for ways to expand to other areas of the country-tactical planning

-2. Imagine you had a chance to interview Google co-founders Larry Page and Sergey Brin.
-Page is now vice president and head of products.
-Brin is now vice president and head of technology.
+A regional airline looks for ways to expand to other areas of the country-tactical planning - 2.
+Imagine you had a chance to interview Google co-founders Larry Page and Sergey Brin.
+Page is now CEO.
+Brin is now president of technology.
 What questions might you ask each about strategic planning for his division and the firm overall?